yoichimichael/oo-relationships-astronaut-review/README.md

 **`SHUTTLE`**

 * `Shuttle#model`
-  * returns a `Fixnum` that is the model number of the shuttle
+  * returns a `String` that is the model number of the shuttle
 * `Shuttle#capacity`
   * returns a `Fixnum` that is the total number of astronauts that the shuttle can host
 * `Shuttle#add_astronaut`